Quick Maple Glazed Pecans

 • Preheat a medium size skillet over medium-high heat until hot.

-• Add the pecans and stirring constantly toast for one minute.
+• Add the pecans and stirring constantly toast for one minute or until the pecans are lightly browned.

 • Add the maple syrup and a pinch of salt.

 • Continue to stir constantly until the pecans are toasted and the maple syrup has caramelized.
+They will have a rough sugar coating and they should look dry and not shiny.
 Be careful as they can burn very easily.

 Notes